Take a look at promising new studies on reversing fatty liver, as well as lifestyle prevention tips you can do on your own.

 Foods with antioxidant properties are also extremely effective in managing and preventing fatty liver disease.

 Supplementing with antioxidants is very beneficial for your liver.
 Examples of great antioxidants include turmeric, NAC, milk thistle, as well as CBD oil.
 Natural Wellness’s Clinical Liver Support was specially designed to fight fatty liver disease and contains all 3 supplements listed above.
-Natural Wellness’s CBD Oil reduces fat and scar tissue accumulation in your liver, helping to prevent progression of liver issues.
-It is also THC FREE, ideal for people seeking a CBD product without any trace amounts of the psychoactive ingredient THC.
+CBD Oil reduces fat and scar tissue accumulation in your liver, helping to prevent progression of liver issues.
+THC free CBD is ideal for people seeking a CBD product without any trace amounts of the psychoactive ingredient THC.
 No high and no drug test issues.

 Practical First Steps